Payroll in Greece

 Employers are required to withhold income tax and remit them to the Greek tax control authority, Eforia, by the 20th day of each month.
 Employers who file late taxes or file taxes incorrectly may face fines or criminal proceedings.

-The social security agency in Greece, known as the Unified Social Security Agency (EFKA), administers retirement, sickness, industrial injury, unemployment and maternity benefits, as well as the national health insurance system.
-EFKA coverage generally begins on the first day of employment.
+The social security agency in Greece, known as the e-National Social Security Fund (e-EFKA), administers retirement, sickness, industrial injury, unemployment and maternity benefits, as well as the national health insurance system. e-EFKA coverage generally begins on the first day of employment.

-EFKA contributions are divided between the employer and employee, with employers contributing about 26% of an employee’s gross salary and employees contributing about 16%.
-The EFKA social contributions include:
+e-EFKA contributions are divided between the employer and employee, with employers contributing 24.73% of an employee’s gross salary and employees contributing about 16%.
+The e-EFKA social contributions include:

 Employees in Greece are required to pay a solidarity surcharge based on their income.
 Employers are responsible for withholding the solidarity tax and remitting to Eforia monthly.
 Solidarity tax rates are: